Get Screened

 - Colonoscopy: This test lets a healthcare provider see the inside lining of your rectum and colon.
 This is done with a long, flexible tube called a colonoscope.
 If polyps or tissue growths are found they can be removed during the test.

-Both of these tests find problems early and help save lives.
+Both tests find problems early and help save lives.
 Talk to your healthcare provider about which screening test is right for you and how often you need to have it.
 Learn more about which test may be right for you.

 1. Toward Optimized Practice.
 Colorectal Cancer Screening Clinical Practice Guideline.
 November 2013.
 2. 2019 Report on Cancer Statistics in Alberta.
 Surveillance & Reporting.
 Cancer Research & Analytics, Alberta Health Services.